jakenef/project-rsa/rsa-project-report.md

         return ((x * z * z) % N)
 ```

+We are not counting the input for the space complexity.
 The largest space operation is the recursive call to get z.
-This results in an overall space complexity of **O(n/2)**.
+This results in an overall space complexity of **O(n^2)**.

 #### fermat